holoviz/panel/doc/tutorials/basic/size.md

 ## Recap

-In this tutorial we have discovered how *sizing* works in Panel.
-We have explored the difference between *inherent sizing*, *fixed sizing* and *responsive sizing*.
-Finally we touched upon *fully responsive* layouts and the [`FlexBox`](../../reference/layouts/FlexBox.ipynb):
+In this tutorial, we have discovered how *sizing* works in Panel.
+We have explored the difference between *inherent sizing*, *fixed sizing*, and *responsive sizing*.
+Finally, we touched upon *fully responsive* layouts and the [`FlexBox`](../../reference/layouts/FlexBox.ipynb):

 - `sizing_mode`: Allows toggling between fixed sizing and responsive sizing along vertical and/or horizontal dimensions.
 - `width`/`height`:  Allows setting a fixed width or height